A German Requiem

 About the ‘German Requiem’

 Brahms was an accomplished pianist, whose output for the piano spanned his entire life.
-In addition to his solo works, he made four-hand piano arrangements of many of his orchestral, chamber and vocal scores, to give them greater accessibility.
-Brahms prepared an alternative version of the full seven-movement Requiem to be accompanied by two pianos (instead of a full orchestra), the arrangement performed at this concert.
+In addition to his solo works, he made four-hand piano arrangements of many of his orchestral, chamber and vocal scores.
+His aim was to provide greater accessibility to his work, without the need of a full orchestra.
+This alternative version of the full seven-movement Requiem will be performed at the concert.
+Cambridge Philharmonic Chorus Master, Tom Primrose and Music Director, Harry Sever will play one piano, together, simultaneously working with the chorus to highlight the tremendous rapture and detail of this work.

 Brahms began writing the work in 1865, just after the tragic loss of his mother, and this piece became an intensely personal, emotional reflection on grief and redemption.
 In fact, Brahms claimed he could have easily used a different title and named it his ‘Human Requiem’.
 The piece avoids the Requiem’s usual terrifying images of hellfire and judgement and instead focuses on comforting those left behind.

-Often praised for a high level of craftsmanship displayed in the work, we aim to demonstrate the tremendous intimacy and detail in Brahms’s score, allowing the music’s counterpoint — such a hallmark of Brahms’s music — to be revealed clearly and intricately.
-It brings the intensity of the work’s deeply human message into full focus, and we hope you will join us to experience this.
+Often praised for a high level of craftsmanship displayed in the work, Cambridge Philharmonic aims to demonstrate the tremendous intimacy in Brahms’s score, allowing the music’s counterpoint — such a hallmark of Brahms’s music — to be revealed clearly and intricately.
+It brings the intensity of the work’s deeply human message into full focus, a truly contemplative experience!

 Our Soloists